-What you need to know before setting aggressive weight-loss goals.
+What you need to know before setting fast weight loss goals.

-Q: Is it safe to lose 10 or 20 pounds in one week?
+Q: Is it safe to lose 10 pounds in a week?

-A: When it comes to weight loss and safety, the difference between safe and unsafe doesn't have to do with how much you lose but how you lose it.
-Losing 1-2 pounds per week is often cited as a safe amount, but little safety data exists to support that number.
+A: When it comes to safe weight loss, the difference between safe and unsafe doesn't have to do with how much you lose but how you lose it.
+One to 2 pounds per week is often cited as a safe amount of weight to lose, but little safety data exists to support that number.
 What makes 3-4 pounds unsafe?
-Only the way in which you lose it.
+Only the way in which you lose weight.

 If you drink nothing but lemon juice and maple syrup with a dash of cayenne pepper for a week and lose 10 pounds, I would consider that unsafe weight loss.
 On the other hand, if you complete three intense, metabolic resistance-training sessions, another three interval-training sessions, and you are diligent about eating a low-calorie, low-carbohydrate diet and lose 10 pounds in one week; I wouldn't say that was unsafe.
 I would say you worked hard and lost the weight the right way.
 I should note that 11 pounds is the most weight I have ever had a client lose in one week (not counting athletes that were cutting weight).
 This client worked extremely hard to lose that weight, and he was relatively fit to begin with.